Bijesse/curriculum2016/year1/units/unit4/topics/topic1/README.md

 <tr>

 	<td>In part 1 students will be introduced to text-align and float. </td>
 	<td>In part 2 the students will be introduced to the CSS box model.
 In part 2 the students will be introduced to the CSS box model.
-They will also be given a <a target ="_blank" href ="">ScriptEd Reference Table</a></td>
+They will also be given a <a target ="_blank" href ="https://github.com/ScriptEdcurriculum/curriculum2016/blob/master/resources/ScriptEdReferenceTable2016.pdf">ScriptEd Reference Table</a></td>
 </tr>
 </table>